GSirB9108/GSirB9108/README.md

-Currently studying various things in Mission Ready
+Currently going through the Mission Ready developer programme: https://www.missionreadyhq.com/

+Currently using technologies: ReactJS/ Express/ Cloud services (Azure/IBM/AWS)...

 <!---
 GSirB9108/GSirB9108 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.